muzamilalfatih/Driving-Vehicle-License-Department-DVLD-System/README.md

-# library-management-system
+# Driving & Vehicle License Department (DVLD) System

-he DVLD Management System is a Windows Forms-based desktop application designed to manage driving license operations, including applications, renewals, and verifications.
+The DVLD Management System is a Windows Forms-based desktop application designed to manage driving license operations, including applications, renewals, and verifications.
 Built using a clean 3-tier architecture (Presentation Layer, Business Logic Layer, and Data Access Layer), this system ensures a modular, maintainable, and scalable codebase.

 ## Architecture Overview